the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 ***Relevant for all phases***

-- Choose a Code of Conduct that captures your organisation and community' values
+- Choose a Code of Conduct that captures your organisation and community values
 - Describe your community participation guidelines
 - Create possibilities for people to ask for support to attend your event
 - Create a reporting guideline for any question, concern or breach of Code of Conduct